Ed White (American football): Awards and honors

-Following his retirement, he was inducted into College Football Hall of Fame, University of California Hall of Fame, Breitbard Hall of Fame, East-West Shrine Game Hall of Fame, and the Chargers Hall of Fame.
-Indio High School named their football field Ed White Stadium in his honor.
-As a testament to his impact on every team he played on, in 2015 Ed White was selected to the Pac-12 All Century Football team, playing defensive tackle at Cal.
+Following his retirement, he was inducted into the College Football Hall of Fame, University of California Athletic Hall of Fame, Breitbard Hall of Fame, East-West Shrine Game Hall of Fame, and Chargers Hall of Fame.
+He was named to the Vikings 25th and 40th anniversary teams, while he was placed on the Chargers 40th and 50th anniversary teams.
+Indio High School named their football field Ed White Stadium in his honor in 1991.
+As a testament to his impact on every team he played on, White was selected in 2015 to the Pac-12 All Century Football team as a defensive tackle for Cal.

 Charger quarterback Dan Fouts has been vocal about endorsing White for the Pro Football Hall of Fame: “When he retired, nobody had played in more games (241) as an offensive lineman than Ed White.
 They don’t have many statistics for offensive linemen other than Pro Bowls and Super Bowls, but Ed would be a leader.
 He was one of the most feared offensive linemen in the game.
 You talk to guys like Howie Long and Matt Millen who had to go against Big Ed.
 They hated it.”
 Chargers center/guard Dennis McKnight has called White “probably the best all-around offensive lineman in the league in terms of run blocking and pass blocking.”
 Kansas City Chiefs offensive tackle Kyle Turley has called White the best coach he'd ever had.

 In 2019, the Professional Football Researchers Association named White to the PFRA Hall of Very Good Class of 2019.
 He was inducted into the California High School Football Hall of Fame in September 2024.

+Later life

+After football, White devoted his life to a wide range of art, including painting, sculpting and poetry.
+He was active in Westward Ho, a foundation that taught children about the pioneer experience.
+After the founder died, White became the executive director and renamed it to Oak Lake Art Center.